PedroAraujooj/CS50Web/finalProject/README.md

 and their location (another object with city, neighborhood and details).

 If the user
-creation is successful, the system will redirect to the index.html page
+creation is successful and the user is an entity, it will redirect to the profile page.
+But if it's a normal user, it will redirect to the index page.

 in GET: renders the register.html page